JPHammonds/xcirculardichro/README.md

    Do more catches to check when we have the right scans selected to enable capture menu items.
    Change some garbage collection to speed things up.

+   Version 0.9.3 2018-09-18
+   Change a missed text reference from Full Normalized To TwoField.